The Rokinon 135mm F/2 was Built for Astrophotography

 Although typically unused in astrophotography, I did get a chance to see the beautiful bokeh this lens creates when shooting at F/2.
 The aesthetic quality of the blur in the out-of-focus parts of the image are buttery smooth and soft.

 What I Really Like

 Although this lens feels solid, it is rather light when compared to a telescope.
 When coupled with my Canon DSLR camera, the entire system weighs just over 3 pounds.
-That means that doesn’t require a robust equatorial telescope mount as a larger, heavier telephoto lens would.
+That means that it doesn’t require a robust equatorial telescope mount as a larger, heavier telephoto lens would.

 This lens has a long focus adjustment ring, with great tension.
-The focuser adjustment rotates roughly 270 degrees, meaning fine tuning on a bright star is more precise.
+The focuser adjustment rotates roughly 270 degrees, meaning fine-tuning on a bright star is more precise.
 You’ll never have to worry about losing your position just by touching the lens, but you can always tape the position down to be sure.